francotheengineer/Flood_detector/README.md

 # Flood_detector

-A computer vision approach to detect flooded areas from arial imagery.
+A computer vision approach to detect flooded areas from aerial imagery.

-The aim is to detect areas with flooding and generate a 'patch work quilt' showing flooded areas to enable better route planning for emergency services.
+The aim is to detect areas with flooding and generate a 'patchwork quilt' showing flooded areas to enable better route planning for emergency services.

 ## Dataset

 The dataset for this project can be found here:

 This was created using the file *slice_and_crop.ipynb* in *make_datasets* dir.
 The source data was collected using the search term 'flood imagery' :
 <http://qldspatial.information.qld.gov.au/catalogue/custom/search.page>